ritikathakur2001/Clovertex_Assignment-Ritika-Thakur-/README.md

 I began by setting up the VEP environment and downloading the required reference files.
 Initially, I tried using multiple sources (FASTA, GTF, and also ClinVar as a custom annotation).
 However, I ran into several issues along the way — corrupted downloads, very large FASTA size taking a lot of space, and repeated version mismatches between my installed VEP (115) and the available cache.
 To solve these, I verified each file with gunzip -t, used bgzip + tabix where needed, and focused on keeping only the essential files.
 After a few failed attempts with GTF/ClinVar, I decided to rely on the offline cache + FASTA combination, which finally gave me clean results.

-The key decisions I made were:
-Stick to cache + FASTA only for annotation (simpler and faster).
-Re-download and validate files whenever CRC errors appeared.
-Ensure the cache version exactly matched my VEP version.
-Manage space carefully, since the cache and FASTA files are quite large.
+### Challenges Faced & Resolutions (Assignment 1)
+While working on the annotation, I faced multiple issues:

+-Cache version mismatch – My installed VEP was version 115, but initially I could not locate the correct GRCh37 cache.
+I resolved this by downloading the matching cache tarball and ensuring it was extracted under ~/.vep/homo_sapiens/115_GRCh37/.

+-Large file sizes and space constraints – The reference FASTA and cache files were large, leading to storage and performance concerns.
+I managed this by carefully validating downloads with gunzip -t, extracting only required files, and monitoring available disk space.

+-Corrupted ClinVar VCF file – The ClinVar file download resulted in CRC errors.
+To avoid delays, I chose not to use ClinVar as a custom annotation source and instead focused on completing the analysis with cache + FASTA.

+-File naming issues – The input VCFs had spaces in filenames which caused execution errors.
+I renamed them to use underscores for smooth execution.

+-By systematically verifying file integrity, matching versions, and simplifying the workflow to rely on cache + FASTA, I was able to generate consistent annotated outputs and complete the analysis successfully.

-## Another approach for this assignment could be to combine cache/FASTA with ClinVar or other custom annotation sources, but my final results were achieved successfully with cache + FASTA only.
+#### Another approach for this assignment could be to combine cache/FASTA with ClinVar or other custom annotation sources, but my final results were achieved successfully with cache + FASTA only.

-## The downstream Python analysis (counts, unique genes/traits, pathogenic variants, chromosome distribution) was done in a separate Jupyter Notebook, which I will include as part of the final submission.
+#### The downstream Python analysis (counts, unique genes/traits, pathogenic variants, chromosome distribution) was done in a separate Jupyter Notebook, which I will include as part of the final submission.

-# Assignment 2: Nextflow Pipeline for VEP Annotation
+## Assignment 2: Nextflow Pipeline for VEP Annotation
 This assignment was about creating a Nextflow DSL2 pipeline for bulk annotation of VCF files using the Ensembl Variant Effect Predictor (VEP) in a containerized environment.
 The pipeline can:
 -Take input from a samples.csv file